Stents to relieve symptoms in pancreatic cancer

 This page has information on using stents to relieve symptoms caused by advanced pancreatic cancer.
 You can find the following information

 Stents to relieve symptoms in advanced pancreatic cancer

-Pancreatic cancer can sometimes block the bile duct or small bowel (duodenum), which can cause symptoms such as jaundice and sickness.
-Jaundice is where your skin and the whites of your eyes go yellow or darken.
-You may also have itching.
-To help relieve these symptoms, your doctor may suggest putting a tube, called a stent, into your bile duct or small bowel (duodenum) to keep the blockage open.
-This is generally a simple procedure that can be done with either a local anaesthetic or a sedative.
+Pancreatic cancer can sometimes block the bile duct or part of the small bowel (duodenum), which can cause symptoms such as jaundice and sickness.
+To help relieve these symptoms, your doctor may suggest putting a tube, called a stent, into your bile duct or duodenum to keep the blockage open.
+This is generally a simple procedure that can be done with either local anaesthetic or sedation.

 There are not really very many side effects from having a stent.
 You may need to take antibiotics for a few days afterwards to prevent infection.
 Unfortunately, stents can become blocked after a few months.
-If necessary, your stent can be replaced by the same method as before.
+If necessary, your doctor can replace the stent.

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.